 The Lodge 6-Quart Enameled Cast Iron Dutch Oven is often compared to much pricier models, such as Le Creuset.
 There is no doubt that Le Creuset ovens are highly acclaimed and good at what they do, but what about Lodge models?
-Sitting at ¼ of the price of a Creuset oven, this oven from Lodge already catches the eye.
-With bold colors such as Caribbean Blue, Island Spice Red, Purple, Burgundy, Emerald Green and Pumpkin, this model certainly makes a statement.
+Sitting at ¼ of the price of a Creuset oven, this dutch oven from Lodge already catches the eye.
+With bold colors such as Caribbean Blue, Island Spice Red, Purple, Burgundy, Emerald Green, and Pumpkin, this model certainly makes a statement.

-The real question is what makes the Lodge a good buy for the price, or are you better off with a more expensive oven?
+The real question is what makes the Lodge a good buy for the price, or are you better off with a more expensive dutch oven?

-The first thing to notice about this oven is the enamel coating.
+The first thing to notice about this dutch oven is the enamel coating.
 This particular Lodge model only has two coats of enamel, while the Le Creuset model has four.
-The enamel coating can be a big help making the pot non-stick and quite easy to clean up, but it can also be a hindrance.
+The enamel coating can be a big help in making the pot non-stick and quite easy to clean up, but it can also be a hindrance.

 Although most models survive quite well, it is not rare for the enamel coating to chip.
 Chipped enamel can be quite dangerous, unfortunately.
 Chipped enamel can flake off in your food, or you can even cut yourself on it.

-The next thing to look at out of lodge color enameled Dutch oven is the porcelain.
+The next thing to look at of the lodge color enameled Dutch oven is the porcelain.
 Available in your choice of six colors, the porcelain makes it stand out.
 The polished interior of the porcelain resists sticking and allows for very easy cleanup, no matter the mess.
 Hand washing is recommended to keep the pan in good shape, and the food will clean off without you having to scrub hard and damage the enamel.

-Unlike other models of the same price, there is no need to season the oven, as the smooth surface will not react with ingredients.
+Unlike other models of the same price, there is no need to season the dutch oven, as the smooth surface will not react with ingredients.

-The overall build of this oven is also worth attention.
+The overall build of this oven is also worth the attention.
 The rounded bottom although easy for stirring can be quite awkward when you want to brown a large cut of meat.
-The shape of the oven helps to spread heat evenly, which makes for good, tender meals.
+The shape of the oven helps to spread heat evenly, which makes for good, tender meat meals.

 The design of the pot also retains heat, which is quite helpful for saving energy, and therefore money.
 The wide interior is also good for making all sorts of meals, and anything that fits inside can be cooked.